bharathkedari/https-github.com-a3cipher-CEH/definitions/definitions_C.md

 Links
 - [https://en.wikipedia.org/wiki/Cloud_computing](https://en.wikipedia.org/wiki/Cloud_computing)

+## Cloud Hopper Attack
+Cloud Hopper, the hacking campaign suspected to be orchestrated by government-sponsored Chinese operatives (affectionately known as "APT10”), ran from 2014 through at least 2017, and impacted multiple Western companies in a range of industries.

+Cloud Hopper achieved its now well-known name due to the attackers’ compromise of the victims’ managed service providers (MSP), leveraging these to "hop" from the MSPs’ "cloud" to the target enterprises’ networks.

 ## Code Review
 Code review (sometimes referred to as peer review) is a software quality assurance activity in which one or several people check a program mainly by viewing and reading parts of its source code, and they do so after implementation or as an interruption of implementation.